MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 If you don’t want devices in your organization to connect to the Office CDN to get updates, you can configure the preview products to get updates from a shared folder from within your internal network.
 You can use the Office Deployment Tool to download the latest version of the preview products from the Office CDN to a shared folder on your internal network.
 You can then configure the preview products to check that shared folder for updates by using the [UpdatePath attribute](../office-deployment-tool-configuration-options.md#updatepath-attribute-part-of-updates-element) in your configuration.xml file.

 This option requires more administrative effort and more disk space.
-For example, you have to keep track of when new builds of the preview products are available and then download the updated version to the shared folder on your network.
+For example, you must keep track of when new builds of the preview products are available and then download the updated version to the shared folder on your network.
 The main installation file that contains all three preview products is at least 2.3 GB and each language file is at least 400 MB.
 There aren’t separate downloads for each preview product, and you can’t download just the security updates or non-security updates.

 ## Getting support and providing feedback

 Microsoft support isn’t available for the preview program.

-Therefore, we recommend that you use the preview products only for testing purposes.
-For example, to familiarize yourself with deploying the preview products and using the new features in the Office apps.
-The preview products shouldn’t be used in your normal production environment or on a production device.
+Therefore, it's recommended that you use preview products only for testing purposes.
+For example, to familiarize yourself with deploying preview products and using the new features in the Office apps.
+Preview products shouldn’t be used in your normal production environment or on a production device.

-If you want to provide feedback about an Office app or feature, go to **File** > **Feedback** in that app.
+If you want to provide feedback about an Office app or feature, go to **File**, and select **Feedback** in that app.

-If you have questions about Office LTSC Preview or want to provide additional feedback, go to the [Office LTSC Commercial Preview forum](https://answers.microsoft.com/lang/msoffice/forum/msoffice_LTSC) on Microsoft Community.
+If you have questions about Office LTSC preview or want to provide additional feedback, go to the [Microsoft 365 and Office forum for business customers](https://answers.microsoft.com/msoffice/forum/msoffice_OfB) on Microsoft Community.